Blackmon 3 extra-base hits, Rockies end skid, beat Pirates - WTMJ

 Blackmon scored the go-ahead run on a two-out single from Matt Adams.

 Blackmon led off the eighth with a double before Kyle Crick walked in a run with two out.
-Blackmon’s triple in the fourth tied it at 1.
+His triple in the fourth tied it at 1.

+“His performance lifted the team,” manager Bud Black said.
+“This morning, I think Charlie took it upon himself, this is 8:30 in the morning, to get the guys going.
+He was here early.
+He was vocal.
+He was talkative.
+He had energy.
+You could see it from this morning.”

 Daniel Bard (3-3) struck out three in the final two innings.